claimvantage/sfdx-jenkins-shared-library/README.md

 ## Pipeline

-A ready-made pipeline is available.
+A ready-made pipeline is available; see the stages it uses by looking at [buildPackagePipeline](vars/buildPackagePipeline.groovy).
 To use it, your `Jenkinsfile` should look like this:
 ```
 #!groovy
 @Library('sfdx-jenkins-shared-library')